God Himself, the Unique X

-You’re all eager to hear the topic we’ll be communing today, right?
-The topic we’re communing today also relates to the topic of “God is the source of life for all things” that we’ve been talking about recently.
-We’ve talked a lot about how “God is the source of life for all things,” using different means and perspectives to inform people how God rules over all things, by what means He rules over all things, and by what principles He manages all things, so that they might exist on this planet that God created.
-We also talked a lot about how God provides for mankind: by what means God provides to mankind, what kind of living environment He provides to mankind, and by what means and impetus He provides a stable living environment for man.
-Although I did not speak directly of the relationship between God’s dominion over all things, His administration of all things, and His management, I indirectly spoke of why He administers all things in this way, and why He provides to and nourishes mankind in this way—all of which relates to God’s management.
-The content we spoke of was very wide-ranging: from the macro environment to much smaller things like people’s basic necessities and diet; from how God rules over all things and makes them operate in an orderly fashion, to the right and proper living environment He created for the people of every race, and so on.
-This extensive content all relates to how man lives in the flesh.
-Which is to say, it all relates to things of the material world that are visible to the naked eye, and which people can feel, for example, mountains, rivers, oceans, plains….
+You are all eager to hear today’s topic for fellowship, right?
+This topic also relates to the subject, “God is the source of life for all things,” which we have recently been discussing.
+We have talked a lot about how “God is the source of life for all things,” using different means and perspectives to inform people about how God rules over everything, by what means He does so, and according to what principles He manages all things so that they might exist on this planet that God created.
+We have also talked a lot about how God provides for mankind: by what means He gives such provision, what kinds of living environments He provides people with, and by what means and from which starting points He provides a stable living environment for man.
+Although I have not spoken directly of the relationship between God’s dominion over and administration of all things, and His management, I have indirectly spoken of the reasons He administers all things in this way, as well as of the reasons He provides for and nourishes mankind in this manner.
+All of this relates to His management.
+The content of which we have spoken has been very wide-ranging: from the macro environment, to much smaller things such as people’s basic necessities and diet; from how God rules over all things and causes them to operate in an orderly fashion, to the right and proper living environment He created for the people of every race; and so on.
+This extensive content all relates to how humans live in the flesh—that is, it all relates to things of the material world that are visible to the naked eye, and which people can feel, such as mountains, rivers, oceans, plains, and so on.
 These are all things that can be seen and touched.
-When I talk of air and temperature, you can use your breath to directly feel the existence of air, and your body to sense whether the temperature is high or low.
-The trees, grass, and the birds and beasts in the forests, the things that fly in the sky, and walk the land, and the various little animals that emerge from burrows, can all be seen with people’s own eyes and heard with their own ears.
-Though the scope of such things is vast, among all things they represent only the material world.
-Material things are what people can see and feel, which is to say, when you touch them, you will sense them, and when your eyes see them, your brain will present you with an image, a picture.
-They are things that are real and actual; to you they are not abstract, but have a shape; they may be square, or round, or tall or short; and each gives you a different impression.
-All these things represent that material part of all things.
-And so, what do the “all things” in “God’s dominion over all things” include to God?
-They don’t just include the things that people can see and touch, but, moreover, that which is invisible and impalpable.
+When I talk of air and temperature, you can use your breath to feel the existence of air directly, and your body to sense whether the temperature is high or low.
+The trees, grass, and the birds and beasts in the forests, the things that fly in the air and walk on land, and the various little animals that emerge from burrows, can all be seen with people’s own eyes and heard with their own ears.
+Though the scope touched upon by all these things is quite vast, of all the things God created, they represent only the material world.
+Material things are what people can see and feel, which is to say that when you touch them, you sense them, and when your eyes see them, your brain presents you with an image, a picture.
+They are things that are real and actual; to you they are not abstract, but have a shape.
+They may be square or round, or tall or short, and each object gives you a different impression.
+All these things represent that material aspect of creation.
+And so, for God, what do the “all things” in the phrase, “God’s dominion over all things,” include?
+They do not simply include the things that humans can see and touch; in addition, they include all that is invisible and impalpable.
 This is one of the true meanings of God’s dominion over all things.
-Even though these things are invisible and impalpable to people, to God, as long as they can be observed by His eyes and are within the scope of His sovereignty, they actually exist.
-Even though, to mankind, they are abstract and unimaginable—and even though, moreover, they are invisible and impalpable—to God they actually and really exist.
-Such is the other world of all the things that God rules over, and it is another part of the scope of all the things that He rules over.
-This is the topic that we’re communing today—how God rules and administers the spiritual world.
-Since this topic covers how God rules and manages all things, it relates to the world outside of the material world—the spiritual world—and thus it is of the utmost necessity for us to understand it.
-Only after this communion has been given and only when people have understood it will they be able to genuinely understand the true meaning of the words “God is the source of life for all things.”
-This is the reason why we are going to talk about this topic.
-And the aim of this topic is to complete the theme of “God rules over all things, and God manages all things.”
-Perhaps, when you hear this topic, it may feel strange or unbelievable to you—but regardless of how you feel, since the spiritual world is one part of all the things ruled by God, you must learn something of this topic.
-After you do, you will have a deeper appreciation, understanding and knowledge of the words “God is the source of life for all things.”
+Even though such things are invisible and impalpable to humans, for God—as long as they can be observed by His eyes and are within the scope of His sovereignty—they actually exist.
+Despite the fact that they are abstract and unimaginable, and moreover are invisible and impalpable to humans, to God they actually and truly exist.
+This is another world among all the things over which God rules, and it is another part of the scope of all the things that He dominates.
+This is today’s topic for fellowshiping: how God rules and administers the spiritual world.
+Since this topic covers how God rules and manages all things, it relates to the world outside of the material world—the spiritual world—and, thus, is absolutely vital for us to understand.
+Only after having communicated about and understood this content can people genuinely comprehend the true meaning of the words, “God is the source of life for all things.”
+This is the reason we are going to discuss this topic; its purpose is to complete the subject of “God rules over all things, and God manages all things.”
+Perhaps, when you hear this topic, it may feel strange or unfathomable to you, but no matter what you feel, since the spiritual world is one part of all the things ruled by God, you must gain some understanding of this topic.
+Once you do, you will have a deeper appreciation, understanding, and knowledge of the phrase, “God is the source of life for all things.”

 How God Rules and Administers the Spiritual World

 First, let Me ask you a question: In your mind, what is the spiritual world?
-Broadly speaking, it is a world outside the material world, one that is invisible and impalpable to people.
-But in your imagination, what kind of world ought the spiritual world to be?
-Perhaps, as a result of not being able to see it, you are incapable of imagining it.
-But when you hear legends about it, you’ll still think, you won’t be able to stop yourselves.
-And why do I say this?
-There is something that happens to a lot of people when they’re young: When someone tells them a frightening story—about ghosts, souls—they’re scared out of their wits.
-And why are they scared?
-Because they’re imagining those things; even though they can’t see them, they feel that they’re all around their room, in somewhere hidden, or somewhere dark, and they’re so scared that they don’t dare sleep.
-Especially at night, they don’t dare be alone in the room, or alone in the courtyard.
-That is the spiritual world of your imagination, and it’s a world that people think is frightening.
-In fact, everyone has some imagination, and everyone can feel something.
+Broadly speaking, it is a world outside the material world, one that is both invisible and intangible to people.
+In your imagination, though, what kind of world should the spiritual world be?
+Perhaps, as a result of not being able to see it, you are incapable of thinking about it.
+However, when you hear some legends, you are still thinking about it, and you can’t stop thinking about it.
+Why do I say this?
+There is something that happens to a lot of people when they are young: When someone tells them a frightening story—about ghosts, or souls—they feel terrified out of their wits.
+Why exactly are they scared?
+It is because they are imagining those things; even though they cannot see them, they feel that they are all around their rooms, in some hidden or dark corner, and they are so frightened that they do not dare go to sleep.
+Especially at night, they feel too afraid to be alone in their rooms or to venture alone into their courtyards.
+That is the spiritual world of your imagination, and it is a world that people think is frightening.
+The fact is that everyone imagines it to some extent, and everyone can feel it a little.

 Among mankind, I categorize all people into three types.
-The first type is the unbelievers, who are those without religious beliefs.
+The first are the unbelievers, who are those without religious beliefs.
 They are called unbelievers.
-The overwhelming majority of unbelievers only believe in money, they only pursue their own interests, they are materialistic, and they only believe in the material world, not the cycle of life and death, or any sayings about deities and ghosts.
-I categorize them as the unbelievers, and they are the first type.
-The second type is the various people of faith apart from the unbelievers.
-Among mankind, I divide these people of faith into several major types: The first are Jewish, the second are Catholic, the third are Christian, the fourth are Muslim, and the fifth are Buddhist—there are five types.
-These are the various types of people of faith.
-The third type is those who believe in God, which relates to you.
+The overwhelming majority of unbelievers only have faith in money; they only uphold their own interests, are materialistic, and only believe in the material world—they do not believe in the cycle of life and death, or in anything said about deities and ghosts.
+I categorize these people as unbelievers, and they are the first type.
+The second type includes the various people of faith apart from the unbelievers.
+Among mankind, I divide these people of faith into several major groups: The first are Jewish, the second are Catholic, the third are Christian, the fourth are Muslim, and the fifth are Buddhist; there are five kinds.
+These are the various kinds of people of faith.
+The third type includes those who believe in God, and this includes you.
 Such believers are those who follow God today.
-These people are divided into two types: God’s chosen people and service-doers.
+These people are divided into two kinds: God’s chosen people, and the service-doers.
 These main types have been clearly differentiated.
-So now, in your minds you are able to clearly differentiate the types and rankings of humans, right?
-The first is the unbelievers—I’ve said what the unbelievers are.
-Do those who believe in the Old Man in the Sky count as unbelievers?
-Many unbelievers only believe in the Old Man in the Sky; they believe that the wind, rain, and thunder are all controlled by this Old Man in the Sky, whom they rely on for the planting of crops and the harvest—yet at the mention of the belief in God they become unwilling.
-Can this be called belief in God?
-Such people are included in the unbelievers.
+Thus, you are now able to clearly differentiate in your minds between the types and rankings of humans, are you not?
+The first type is comprised of unbelievers, and I have said what they are.
+Do those who have faith in the Old Man in the Sky count as unbelievers?
+Many unbelievers only believe in the Old Man in the Sky; they believe that the wind, rain, thunder, and so on are all controlled by this entity on whom they rely for the planting of crops and the harvest—yet at the mention of believing in God, they are immediately resistant.
+Can this be called having faith?
+Such people are included among the unbelievers.
 You understand this, right?
-Don’t mistake these categories.
-The second type is people of faith.
-The third type is those who follow God today.
-And why have I divided all humans into these types?
-(Because various types of people have a different end and destination.)
-That’s one aspect.
-Because, when these different races and types of people return to the spiritual world, they will each have a different place to go, they will be subject to different laws of the cycle of life and death, and this is the reason why I have categorized humans into these major types.
+Do not mistake these categories.
+The second type includes people of faith, and the third type are those who are currently following God.
+Why, then, have I divided all humans into these types?
+(Because the various types of people have different ends and destinations.)
+That is one aspect of it.
+When these various races and types of people return to the spiritual world, they will each have a different place to go and will be subject to various laws of the cycle of life and death, so that is why I have categorized humans into these major types.